diarchy/diarchy.github.io/index.md

 <SPAN class="middlee">Diarchy is a two-piece stoner rock band from Bangalore, India.
 The band was formed in 2015 and they play a variety of rock that's inspired by the sounds of bands like Karma to Burn, Clutch, Colour Haze and Orange Goblin.
 In their two and a half years as a band, Diarchy have played regular shows around the country and have been part of festivals such as NH7 Weekender, Indie March and New Wave Asia.
 <br>
 <br>
-The band released their debut EP, Here Lost We Lie, in March 2017.
+The band released their debut EP, <b>Here Lost We Lie</b>, in March 2017.
 They're currently in the process of writing their debut full length which the band expects to put out some time later in 2018.</SPAN>
 <br>
 <br>
 <SPAN class="middlee">CONTACT</SPAN>